 Ways to Meet Internationals

-It’s usually very easy to meet international students and visiting scholars on your the university campus.
+It’s usually very easy to meet international students and visiting scholars on the university campus.
 Some of these ideas are quite simple and others require more planning.
-As always, under gird all of your efforts with prayer and realize that the key to meeting people is to be willing to take the initiative.
+As always, undergird all of your efforts with prayer and realize that the key to meeting people is being willing to take the initiative.
 Some new international students are more reserved than we might expect.
 Don’t simply wait for internationals to come to you — step out of your comfort zone and go to them!

 Here are 10 ideas to help you get started:

 - Pick students up at the airport — If the university’s international student office accepts your help, offer to pick up new international students at the airport and bring them to campus.
 You can also contact international student clubs on campus (most are organized according to nationality or continental grouping) and volunteer to help transport new students from the airport.
 You might also be able to provide temporary housing in Christians’ homes.
 (Be sure to give these hosts a list of tips on the best ways to show hospitality to internationals.)

 - Set up a campus welcome table — At the beginning of the year, set up a welcome table in a high-traffic area on campus, complete with a banner that says something like, “Welcome New International Students.”
 At this table, offer a free gift bag to all international students including items such as: post-it notes, a pen, a mechanical pencil, a Bible, a granola bar, an invitation to your weekly meeting, a local map, etc. Ask those who stop by your table if they would be willing to fill out a simple registration form to learn about the activities you are sponsoring during the year.

 - Sponsor a welcome picnic or welcome dinner for new international students.
 To publicize your event, put up fliers around campus and provide some to friends who can invite new internationals- ex. faculty members and internationals you have known from the past.
 At your event, be sure to use contact cards or a sign-up sheet to help you contact people in the future.